Gera-Garza/POO_practica/README.md

 #### Abstraction
 > The abstraction is when you have multiple class and you can abtract some properties they have in common to make it more easy

-> Here is an example:
+> Here is an example: in java 1.8

 ```java
 class Car {